-- determine JAC's terms of reference (Charter), terms and conditions of appointments, and procedures to be followed by the JAC; and - give directions to the JAC relating to the assistance the JAC is to provide to the Board.
-The JAC must comply with those directions.
+- determine an advisory committee's terms of reference (Charter), terms and conditions of appointments, and procedures to be followed by the advisory committee; and - give directions to an advisory committee relating to the assistance the advisory committee is to provide to the Board.
+The advisory committee must comply with those directions.

-2.2 Function
+2.2 Functions